 HPD will administer and allocate funds to projects that (1) provide affordable housing for low, moderate and middle income residents through the preservation of Mitchell Lama or other affordable housing complexes, acquisition of new land or properties for affordable housing or the creation of incentives for the private sector to develop affordable housing; (2) are located in Lower Manhattan; (3) spend no more than \$100,000 per dwelling unit preserved or created; and (4) are consistent with the goals and principles outlined in HPD's "The New Housing Marketplace: Creating Housing for the Next Generation."
 SCHEDULE -- Projects to be funded by the Affordable Housing Program are expected to be identified by December 31, 2007 and completed by December 31, 2009.
-PROGRAM OBJECTIVE -- The creation of affordable housing is as a key component of a strong and vibrant Lower Manhattan "expanding the residential population [would] create a strong sense of community throughout Lower Manhattan," and "this housing must be for a wide variety of income levels."
+PROGRAM OBJECTIVE -- The creation of affordable housing is as a key component of a strong and vibrant Lower Manhattan community.
+As stated in LMDC's Principles and Revised Preliminary Blueprint for the Future of Lower Manhattan "expanding the residential population [would] create a strong sense of community throughout Lower Manhattan," and "this housing must be for a wide variety of income levels."
 The Affordable Housing Program would help achieve that outcome.
 BENEFICIARIES -- The Affordable Housing Program will benefit moderate and low income residents of Lower Manhattan.
 TOTAL ESTIMATED COST -- This Final Action Plan allocates \$12,000,000 of federal funds for affordable housing.
 Other government and/or private resources may supplement these funds.

-The project area for the Affordable Housing Program is defined as Manhattan, south of Houston Street.
+$\label{thm:continuous} \mbox{The project area for the Affordable Housing Program is defined as Manhattan, south of Houston Street.}$

 The New York City Department of Housing Preservation and Development (HPD) is continuing the process of identifying an affordable housing project that is consistent with the General Project Criteria (as defined above).
 HPD is currently evaluating potential projects for which to allocate and administer funds for an affordable housing program.
 As HPD is responsible for implementing the NYC'c New Housing Marketplace Plan, HPD is evaluating how the allocation can best be used towards achieving the goal of building and preserving 165,000 units of affordable housing.
-The previously described program (202 senior housing) has proven to be unfeasible and HPD is currently evaluating other project options.
+HPD had been looking to develop affordable housing in conjunction with current Federal new construction financing programs, specifically the 202 senior housing program.
+However, due to programmatic constraints at the New York City Housing Authority, this possibility seems less likely.
+HPD is currently evaluating other project options.
+There has been no progress in the 2nd quarter of 2008 on this project.